-Eastern Orthodoxy is a non-existent issue in the western world.
+Eastern Orthodoxy is a non-existent issue in the western world and as a result, protestants have a difficult time communicating with them.
 It has a few pockets in this section of the world.
-It is mainly popular amongst people on the internet with “True-Church” Syndrome.
-This isn’t a complete list of reasons why I’m not Eastern Orthodox but a few reasons why I reject it.
+It is mainly popular among people on the internet.
+This isn’t a complete list of reasons why I’m not Eastern Orthodox but a few of the main reasons why I reject it.
 I’m not an expert on Eastern Orthodoxy but I have interacted with some of them.

 1. The Gospel: